Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Train tracks

 \begin{definition} Let $E$ be a flat surface.
 A train-track structure $T_1$ is a {\sf refinement} of another train-track structure $T_2$ of $E$, if the $T_1$ is a subdivision of $T_2$ (which includes the case that $T_1 = T_2$).

 Let $E_i$ be a sequence of flat surfaces converging to a flat surface $E$.
 Let $T$ be a train-track structure on a flat surface $E$, and let $T_i$ be a sequence of train-track structures on a flat surface $E_i$ for each $i$.
 Then $T_i$ {\sf converges} to $T$ as $i \to \infi$ if the edge graph of $T_{k_i}$ converging to the edge graph of $T_\infi$ on $E$ in the Hausdorff topology.
-Then $T_i$ {\sf semi-converges} to $T$ as $i \to \infi$ if every subsequence $T_{k_i}$ of $T_i$ subconverges to a train-track structure $T'$ on $E$, such that $T'$ is a refinement of $T$. \end{definition}
+Then $T_i$ {\sf semi-converges} to $T$ as $i \to \infi$ if every subsequence $T_{k_i}$ of $T_i$ subconverges to a train-track structure $T'$ on $E$, such that $T$ is a refinement of $T'$. \end{definition}

 \begin{lemma} $t^r_q$ is {\sf semi-continuous} in the Riemann surface $X$ and the quadratic differential $q$ on $X$, and the (small) train-track parameter $r > 0$ given by Lemma \ref{PolygonalTraintrackX}.
-That is, if $r_i \to r$ and $q_i \to q$, then $t^{r_i}_{q_i}$ semi-converges to $t^r_q$ as $i \to \infty$. \end{lemma} \begin{proof} Clearly the flat surface $E$ changes continuously in $q$.
+That is, if $r_i \to r$ and $q_i \to q$, then $t^{r_i}_{q_i}$ semi-converges to $t^r_q$ as $i \to \infty$. \end{lemma} \begin{proof} Clearly, the flat surface $E$ changes continuously in $q$.
 Accordingly $P^r$ changes continuously in the Hausdorff topology in $q$ and $r$.
-Then the semi-continuity easily follows from the construction of $t^r_q$. \end{proof}
+Then the semi-continuity easily follows from the construction of $t^r_q$.
+(Note that $t^r_q$ is{\it not} necessarily continuous since a branch of $t^{r_i}_{q_i}$ may, in the limit, be decomposed some branches including a rectangular branch of horizontal length $\sqrt[4]{r}$.) \end{proof}